History of Asia: West Asia

-The Achaemenid dynasty of the Persian Empire, founded by Cyrus the Great, ruled an area from Greece and Turkey to the Indus River and Central Asia during the 6th to 4th centuries BC.
+The Achaemenid Empire founded by Cyrus the Great, ruled a vast area stretching from Greece to the Indus River and the Aral Sea from the 6th to 4th centuries BC.
 Persian politics included a tolerance for other cultures, a highly centralized government, and significant infrastructure developments.
-Later, in Darius the Great's rule, the territories were integrated, a bureaucracy was developed, nobility were assigned military positions, tax collection was carefully organized, and spies were used to ensure the loyalty of regional officials.
+Later, during the reign of Darius the Great, the territories were integrated, a bureaucracy was developed, nobility were assigned military positions, tax collection was carefully organized, and spies were used to ensure the loyalty of regional officials.

 The primary religion of Persia at this time was Zoroastrianism.
 Developed by the philosopher Zoroaster, the religion introduced an early form of monotheism to the area and tenets such as spiritual salvation through personal moral action, an end time, and both general and Particular judgment with a heaven or hell.
-It also banned animal sacrifice and the use of intoxicants in rituals.
-Rooted in ancient religious practices predating known history, these concepts would heavily influence later emperors and the masses.
+Rooted in ancient religious practices predating known history, these concepts would heavily influence later emperors and the masses throughout West Asia and adjacent regions under Persian rule.

-The Persian Empire was successful in establishing peace and stability throughout the Middle East and was a major influence in art, politics (affecting Hellenistic leaders), and religion.
+The Persian Empire was successful in establishing peace and stability throughout the region, and was a major influence in art, politics (affecting Hellenistic leaders), and religion.

 Alexander the Great conquered this dynasty in the 4th century BC, creating the brief Hellenistic period.
-However, he was unable to establish stability; after his death, Persia broke into small, weak dynasties including the Seleucid Empire, followed by the Parthian Empire.
-By the end of the Classical age, Persia had been reconsolidated into the Sassanid Empire, also known as the second Persian Empire.
+However, he was unable to set stability; after his death, his empire fragmented into successor states, including the Seleucid Empire and the Ptolemaic Kingdom under Ptolemy I Soter.
+Persia itself later broke into smaller, weaker dynasties, including periods of Seleucid control, followed by the Parthian Empire.
+By the end of the Classical age, Persia had been reconsolidated into the Sasanian Empire, also known as the second Persian Empire.

 The Roman Empire would later control parts of Western Asia.
-The Seleucid, Parthian and Sassanid dynasties of Persia dominated Western Asia for centuries.
+During the Hellenistic period, the Seleucid Empire and the Ptolemaic Kingdom were major powers in West Asia and the Eastern Mediterranean, while the later Parthian and Sasanian dynasties of Persia dominated much of West Asia for centuries.